Notifications

 Data assets

-A number of linkable administrative datasets are available to support research and information requests.
-The Overview of Administrative Health Datasets provides details of these datasets:
+Several administrative datasets are available to support health data requests.
+The Overview of Administrative Health Datasets provides details of these datasets.

-• Alberta Blue Cross Claims, from 1994 – data primarily on seniors and their dependents
+• Alberta Blue Cross Claims – data primarily on seniors

-• Ambulatory Care, from 1997 – includes emergency department visits and day procedures
+• Ambulatory Care – includes emergency department visits

-• Longitudinal Demographic Profile, from 2000 – demographics, service utilization, chronic diseases, Clinical Risk Groupers (CRG), and costs
+• Longitudinal Demographic Profile – demographics, service utilization, chronic diseases, costs

-• Pharmaceutical Information Network (PIN) Dispenses, from 2008 – pharmacy dispenses (no financial information)
+• Pharmaceutical Information Network (PIN) Dispenses from 2008 – community pharmacy dispenses (no financial information)

-• Population Registry, from 1993 – basic demographic and geographic information
+• Population Registry – basic demographic and geographic information

-• Practitioner Claims, from 1994 – fee-for-service and shadow-billed claims
+• Practitioner Claims – fee-for-service and shadow-billed claims

-• Diagnostic Imaging, from 2011, Alberta Health Services (AHS) delivered in-hospital diagnostic imaging (does not include images or results)
+• diagnostic Imaging, from 2011, Acute Care Alberta delivered in-hospital diagnostic imaging (does not include images or results)

 The Commonly Requested Data Elements spreadsheet lists frequently requested data elements and their descriptions.
 Preliminary data specifications can be developed from this workbook that should be included in your request, along with the application form, to initiate the request.